overlayeddev/overlayed/apps/web/src/content/about/index.md

 ---
-title: Privacy Policy
+title: About
-description: View the Privacy Policy for Overlayed
+description: Read why Overlayed was created and why Discord is gatekeeping
 ---
 # About Overlayed